Undergraduate Courses

 The primary text type that is used at this level to explore each theme is the story — personal, public and literary stories.
 Students typically encounter each text first in class and then engage it further out of class in preparation for subsequent in-depth thematic discussions in class.
 Class discussions often involve role play and/or group work as a way to enhance conversational and negotiating abilities.
 The course’s emphasis on improving students’ ability to narrate, compare and contrast, express opinions, and establish causal relationships in speaking and writing lays the groundwork for the historical treatment of stories and histories in Level III.

-GERM 2001 – Advanced German I: Stories and Histories
+GERM 2002 – Advanced German II: Stories and Histories

-This course is the first half of the two-part course sequence at Level III.
+This course is the second half of the two-part course sequence at Level III.
 The course is designed to provide students thorough exposure to contemporary historical and social issues in Germany from 1945 to the present.
-In Advanced I, the students explore the following two themes:
+In Advanced II, the students explore the following two themes:

 – Fall of the Wall and its consequences